-Alliin, an ingredient with CAS number as 556-27-4, is not so popular to the public.
-Alliin seems to only appear in scientifc literature.
-Even when you type alliin in search engine, google will show all most everything pointing to allicin.
+Alliin, an ingredient with CAS number 556-27-4, is not so popular with the public.
+Alliin seems to only appear in scientific literature.
+Even when you type alliin in the search engine, Google will show most everything pointing to allicin.

-In fact, alliin is not allcin since they have different structures and CAS numbers.
-However, they are connected, and both related with garlic.
-Yeah, that is right, just the ordorous garlic in the kitchen.
+In fact, alliin is not allicin since they have different structures and CAS numbers.
+However, they are connected, and both are related to garlic.
+Yeah, that is right, just the odorous garlic in the kitchen.
 When fresh garlic is chopped or crushed, an enzyme called alliinase then converts alliin into allicin.

 Alliin is the most abundant organosulfur compound in the whole garlic bulbs.
 Allicin’s IUPAC name is (2R)-2-amino-3-[(S)-prop-2-enylsulfinyl]propanoic acid, with other names as 2-propene-1-sulfinothioic acid S-2-propenyl ester, thio-2-propene-1- sulfinic acid S-allyl ester, diellyl disulfide-oxide, diallyl thiosulfinate, S-Allyl-L-cysteine sulfoxide, etc.

 In most scientific documents, alliin is often named by researchers as S-allyl-cysteine sulfoxide (ACSO for short), S-allyl cysteine sulphoxide, or S-allylcysteine sulfoxide.
 Cima is among the first manufacturers of bulk alliin powder in China, even all over the world.
 The name S-allyl-cysteine sulfoxide is too hard to be pronounced or memorized.
 Therefore, alliin is the ideal name for the commercial name, and we will use alliin in the rest of the article.